Slurm user guide

 For example, a normal Rackham node contains 128 GB of RAM and twenty compute cores.
 An equal share of RAM for each core would mean that each core gets at most 6.4 GB of RAM.
 This simple calculation gives one of the limits mentioned below for a "core" job.

 You need to choose between running a "core" job or a "node" job.
-A "core" job must keep within certain limits, to be able to run together with up to fifteen other "core" jobs on a shared node.
+A "core" job must keep within certain limits, to be able to run together with other "core" jobs on a shared node.
 A job that cannot keep within those limits must run as a "node" job.

 You tell Slurm that you need a "node" job with the flag "-p node".
 (If you forget to tell Slurm, you are by default choosing to run a "core" job.)